×

 Sample node affinity rules

-The following examples demonstrate node affinity.
+The following examples demonstrate node affinity with or without matching labels.

 Node affinity with matching labels